Sir Douglas Bader being honoured as “Chief Morning Bird” by the Kainai Indians

 To date there are very few initiatives aimed specifically at helping children with limb deficiency and other disabilities and their families and we hope you will agree that this is a worthwhile cause and an exciting project.

 As always, the DOUGLAS BADER FOUNDATION relies almost entirely on fund-raising to survive and to continue to assist amputees and other disabled and we would be delighted to hear from anyone with ideas, fund-raising or otherwise, to support this venture.

 In a nutshell:

 - BADER BRAVES supports children with limb loss and other physical disabilities by offering unique experiences and improving life-skills to increase confidence.
 The Douglas Bader Foundation has always acknowledged the importance of the children’s families and carers and, in supporting the children, also aims to benefit those people involved in their lives.

 - BADER BRAVES incorporates The Douglas Bader Foundation’s already proven Young Aviators Days providing youngsters from 6-16 with limb deficiency and other disabilities with the opportunity of experiencing flight in a light aircraft.
 We continue to enlist the support of new airfields in different parts of the country so that we can offer Young Aviators Days to more youngsters.

 You can find information about the Young Aviators Days by clicking on the link.

-As well as offering more Young Aviators’ Days, we will be adding Events as time goes on including more Adventure Weekends and other activities and challenges so please keep checking the pages for updates and do feel free to contact us with ideas and thoughts.
+As well as our Young Aviators Days, we organise various Events such as Adventure Weekends and other activities and challenges so please keep checking the pages for updates and do feel free to contact us with ideas and thoughts.
 We would be delighted to receive your input.
-Our Winter Wonderland Weekend at Kielder was a great success and, by popular demand, will not be the last!

 If you would like to learn more about BADER BRAVES and/or how you can get involved please contact: